Cuyuxquihui

-Cuyuxquihui is an archaeological site located in the Tecolutla valley of Veracruz, Mexico, in the region of the Totonac culture, about 22 km southeast of El Tajín or 5 km southeast of Paso de Correo.
+Cuyuxquihui is an archaeological site located in the Tecolutla valley of Veracruz, Mexico, belonging to the Totonac culture, about 22 km southeast of El Tajín or 5 km southeast of Paso de Correo.

-The name of Cuyuxquihui is a composed word from the Totonac language: cuyu, armadillo and quihui, wood and it points to the similarity of the local fauna to the shell of that animal.
+The name Cuyuxquihui comes from the Totonac language: cuyu, armadillo and quihui, wood and it refers to the similarity of the local fauna to the shell of that animal.

 This site is about 74.29 km southwest from Las Higueras (archaeological site), another Totonac site in the region.

 The Totonacs

-The Totonac Culture, whose name is possibly translated as "three hearts", likely referring to three centers of this culture:
+The name Totonac is possibly translated as "three hearts", likely referring to three centers of this culture: